YamanuriPrasanth/Advanced-Java-lab-Programs/README.md

 12. Create JSP to output, "Welcome to JSP world.
 The time now is: system current time.
 Use a scriptlet for the complete string, including the HTML tags

-13. Create a simple JSP application for online poll application that prompts the user to answer a question and display the results in bar graph representation
+13. Create a simple login validation web application using JSP MVC